soundpress/RulesOfNYC/docs/c37/index.rst

       (2) A Security Guard Company must ensure that its policies are current and is required to submit an updated certificate of insurance and certification by broker or agent within five days of the expiration date of the current policy.

-      (3) A Security Guard Company shall maintain workers' compensation insurance, disability benefits insurance and employer's liability insurance in accordance with the laws of the State of New York on behalf of, or with regard to, all employees providing services to a school, and must produce proof of such coverage within 10 days of its retention by the school, or upon demand by the Department.
+      (3) A Security Guard Company shall maintain workers' compensation insurance, disability benefits insurance and employer's liability insurance in accordance with the laws of the State of New York on behalf of, or with regard to, all employees providing services to a school, and must produce proof of workers’ compensation insurance and disability benefits insurance coverage within 10 days of its retention by the school, or upon demand by the Department.
 Satisfactory proof shall mean:

          A. C-105.2 Certificate of Workers' Compensation Insurance;